EOSIO/spec-repo/eep-draft_enhanced_database.md

 // Add (key,value) to database.
 Overwrites existing entry, if any. void db_set_kv(bytes key, bytes value);

+// Remove key from database, if it exists void db_remove(bytes key);

 // Get value for a specific key, if it exists optional<bytes> db_get_v(bytes key);